0xTas/oasis/README.md

 ### What's Next?

 I plan to support this plugin for the foreseeable future, as I get regular use out of it myself.<br>
-New modules may be added from time-to-time as I think of them and get them to a shareable state.<br>
+New modules may be added occasionally as I think of them and get them to a shareable state.<br>
 If you encounter any bugs or have any suggestions, feel free to [open an issue](https://github.com/0xTas/oasis/issues/new), and I'll address it when I can.
 <br><br>
 > ### Disclaimer